 A single parent needs to work for 16 hours or more a week to qualify.
 For a couple, both have to work 16 hours or more a week, unless one of the partners is claiming disability benefits, in hospital or in prison.
-Family income also needs to be less than £32,200 per year or £26,000 for a single child.
+Family income also needs to be below a certain amount.

-Up to 70% of childcare could be covered up to a maximum of £175 a week for one child or £300 a week for two or more children.
+Up to 70% of childcare could be covered, up to a maximum of £175 a week for one child or £300 a week for more than one child.